 A beautiful mountain is under the blue sky.
-Now everything is calm and it seems that you can do nothing, everything is so good.
+Now everything is calm.
+It seems that everything is so good.
 Illusion.

 The huge sea is right under the mountain in the bowels of the Earth.
 Well-being is built on a very unstable and dangerous basis.
 Mountain stands on a mobile base, on the underground sea.

 Water in the sea arrives all the time.
 A powerful flow of groundwater comes to the surface.
-The internal dangerous intensifies and begins to manifest itself in the form of concrete events.
+The internal danger intensifies and begins to manifest itself in the form of concrete events.